Unleash your creative potential

 Thorough.
 Challenging.
 Substantive.

-We’d add another adjective to the list: vibrant.
+We’d add another to the list: vibrant.

 Our alumni network of more than 700 trained writers stand ready to help you make valuable connections in any number of fields.
+We also were recently ranked one of the top writing programs in Pennsylvania, thanks in part to graduate employment rates and earnings.

 Many of our writers choose to attend graduate school after Susquehanna, and almost all who apply are admitted and receive generous teaching assistantships.